 If you do not have the capacity to maintain a full social media presence, or you aren’t sure how to incorporate certain profiles into your strategy, claim the profiles and set them to private until that time comes.
 An inactive or sparse profile will not do you any favors and is likely to not rank well in search results.

-2. Identify Potential Threats and Opportunities
+2. Identifying Reputation Threats and Leveraging Opportunities

 Proactive ORM tends to be much easier than reactive ORM.
 As such, identifying areas of potential threat can help you get ahead of negative news and feedback so you can mitigate the impact of those things should they come up.
 Threats are generally very specific to you.
 They could be related to your industry, employee and customer satisfaction, impending lawsuits, executive scandals, poor reception of a product - anything that could have an impact on your reputation should be considered.